DeeMcShmee/MSSQLDocker/README.md

 # MSSQLDocker
 In WSL Win Svr 2022

-Here's a breakdown of how I got mssql working in a docker container in wsl(Ubuntu) on windows server 2022
+Here's a breakdown of how I got mssql working in a docker container in wsl(Ubuntu) on windows server 2022 in VMWare

 First, install Win Server 2022